- About the web interface controls

 - Review the information in our Setting Up Remote Log Streaming guide.

-Click the syslog icon.
+Click the Syslog Create endpoint button.
 The Create a Syslog endpoint page appears.

 - Fill out the Create a Syslog endpoint fields as follows: